 To help your baby sleep better away from home, bring as much as you can of his or her usual sleeping gear.
 If your baby uses a pillow, bring it, and don’t wash it before you go.
 His or her usual stuffed animal, blanket or sleep bag may also help.
 And of course 10 of your baby’s favorite pacifiers.
 For safety and hygiene in pacifiers usage, read this post.

 Feeding is of course very easy if you only breastfeed.
 If not, and you have room for it in your luggage, it can be wise to bring just a few cans of your baby’s favorite foods.
 Regardless of if you travel abroad or not, it is nice to have something to offer your baby without having to run to the store immediately upon arrival.

-Consider bringing a portable high chair (example at Amazon).
+Consider bringing a portable high chair.
 Most of these do however not work well for babies younger than say 8-9 months or so, depending on how strong your baby’s back is.
-For younger babies an infant car seat works fine for feeding your baby (if you are traveling by car), at least if your baby can cope with not sitting by the table with the rest of you.

 Dealing with jet lag